afeld/python-public-policy/syllabus.md

 If the submission showed effort, feedback will be given through {% if id == "columbia" %}comments in the notebook{% else %}[annotations in {{lms_name}}](https://www.iup.edu/instructional-design/brightspace-information-hub/add-annotations-to-student-submissions-in-d2l-assignments.html){% endif %}.

+#### Late submission deadline

+Late submissions are accepted up to one week after the original deadline, unless there is reasonable accomodation requested through the school.

 {% if id == 'nyu' %}
 #### Resubmission